Skip to content

 In NSW, work injury damages are limited to a claim for past and future loss of earnings calculated until retirement age inclusive of superannuation.
 You cannot claim for pain and suffering or medical expenses.
 The claim for past economic loss is adjusted to take into account the amount weekly payments made by the insurer and any Centrelink payments or income protection payments received by you will be repayable from the settlement of the claim.

 Upon resolving your work injury damages claim all benefits including weekly payments and medical, hospital, and rehabilitation expenses associated with your injury cease.
-We recommend you speak to our work injury damages lawyers for a free consultation, so you know the benefits and implications of a work injury damages claim.
+We recommend you speak to our personal injury lawyers for a free consultation, so you know the benefits and implications of a work injury damages claim.

 You may be entitled to make a claim for work injury damages if you satisfy the following: